 8.The students must have extensive personal insurance when they arrive in Finland.
 Therefore, the family is not liable to pay compensation if something happens to the student while taking part in the meet a Local Family programme.

-9. If problems or questions arise, the family and student should turn to the international offices of Lappeenranta University of Technology or Saimaa University of Applied Sciences.
+9. If problems or questions arise, the family and student should turn to LUT-University or Saimaa University of Applied Sciences.

-10.Feedback is collected from the families and students in writing at the end of the semester.
+10.Feedback is collected from the families and students.
 This will help develop and improve the programme.